chrisedg87/BeanJS/README.md

 BeanJS is extremely lightweight and ideal for getting small projects off the ground quickly without all the initial baggage found in other frameworks.

+It also uses the powerful Knex query builder so you don't to worry about configuring your database schema manually!
+The Knex migration tools will take care of all of this for you through the Yo generator, however at present this is still in development.

 ## Before You Begin
 Read about the building blocks for the BeanJS application:
 * Bookshelf.JS - Go through [Bookshelf.js Official Website](http://bookshelfjs.org/) and look at their API documentation.